bfpimentel/movies-app/README.md

     <p style="text-align:center"><i>This is a representation of the architecture, the connection between UseCases is not obligatory, more details below.</i></p>
     <p style="text-align:center"><i>The arrows on the top can be read as "talks to".</i></p>
 </p>

+## Some notes

+I am not the best UI/UX guy, so I tried to show my architecture, unit testing, libraries and design pattern knowledge at most of the time.

+Each of the features has its own [branch](https://github.com/bfpimentel/tv-shows-app/branches) and I organized myself using the board [Feature Roadmap](https://github.com/bfpimentel/tv-shows-app/projects/1).
+I followed the [**conventional**](https://www.conventionalcommits.org/en/v1.0.0/) [commits messages](https://github.com/bfpimentel/tv-shows-app/commits/develop).

+The code coverage tool that I use ([codecov.io](https://codecov.io/)) was not working properly, I couldn't see any coverage reports in the web app, so I tried to cover at least 80% of code looking on the basic report.

 ### :app